 Home workouts are the same as able as going to the gym.
 Home exercises provide more freedom and efficiency, while a gym gives a specialized place.
 It’s all about making the most of your time and resources.

-If you want to exercise regularly, joining a gym may be the best way to keep yourself motivated.
-Muscle gain, fat loss, reduced blood pressure, enhanced concentration, and other health benefits all result from this practice.
+If you want to exercise regularly, joining a gym may be the best way to motivate yourself.
+This practice results in muscle gain, fat loss, reduced blood pressure, enhanced concentration, and other health benefits.

 Gym membership costs money each month, but it offers you access to more tools and facilities than you have at home.
 Most gyms also provide supplementary benefits like tanning beds, swimming pools, and steam rooms that we can’t fit or can’t afford in our own houses, making membership even more valuable.

-Two strength-training sessions and 75 to 150 minutes of aerobic exercise are advised by the American Heart Association per week.
+The American Heart Association advises two weekly strength-training sessions and 75 to 150 minutes of aerobic exercise.
 Assuming the strength training sessions take approximately 20 minutes apiece, a week’s worth of activity comes out to nearly three hours.

-Many individuals dislike coming to the gym because it might seem like an artificial setting.
+Many dislike going to the gym because it might seem like an artificial setting.
 If exercises are not done correctly, they may do more damage than benefit.
 Some individuals take it too far, and going to the gym may be impossible in distant places.
 Gym memberships may be expensive.

 Aim for 30 minutes of moderate-intensity aerobic exercise at least five days per week (150 minutes per week) three days a week, and at least 25 minutes of intense aerobic exercise (75 minutes per week)